libsl3 1.3.51003

 RowCallback and Callback functions

-A custom way to handle query results is to usea a sl3::RowCallback or the sl3::Commad::Callback function.
+A custom way to handle query results is to use an sl3::RowCallback or the sl3::Command::Callback function.

-They can be passed to the sl3::Database::execute and sl3::Commad::execute function.
+They can be passed to sl3::Database::execute and sl3::Command::execute functions.

-The callback will be called with a sl3::Columns representing the current row for each row in the query result.
+The callback will be called with an sl3::Columns representing the current row for each row in the query result.

-The callback returns if it wants proceed to be called or not.
+The callback returns whether it should be called again.

 sl3::Columns

-In a callback the sl3::Columns class give access to the current row.
+In a callback, the sl3::Columns class gives access to the current row.

-There are several methods to query the type, size and get the values.
+There are several methods to query the type, size, and values.

 Example